Sara is a horror movie fanatic, and Halloween is her favorite holiday. She also has a compulsion for making lists.

 14. Wrong Turn 3: Left For Dead (2009)

 Ever start watching a cannibal movie and find yourself hoping that there are no survivors at the end?
-These characters are about as likeable as a Catholic priest at a satanic ritual, which makes watching their creative, grizzly deaths a little less unpleasant.
+These characters are about as appealing as trout-flavored ice cream, which makes watching their creative, grizzly deaths a little less unpleasant.
 Still, I wish I hadn't wasted an hour and a half of my time taking it in.
 If you're all about the gore, this one's for you, but don't expect anything else from it.

 Lea Thompson landed her first movie role in this under-rated 80s sequel filmed in Orlando, Florida.
 A combination of Sea World, a ridiculous giant shark, and ineffective 3-D make for a fun time.
 The carnage begins when two great whites manage to get inside the theme park.
 When the first shark is captured, a marine biologist realizes it's the shark's mother they need to deal with.
 That's right; the shark's mama is on a rampage.

 Directed by Frank Marshall, this engaging and rather light-hearted movie also features John Goodman, Julian Sands, and other familiar faces.
 It probably goes without saying that anyone terrified of spiders should skip this one.
 I've seen this more than once.
 After the first viewing, I was imagining spiders everywhere for about a week.